InternationalTradeAdministration/developer-best-practices/README.md

     - Trigger, ex: Trigger.new and Trigger.newMap
   - Do not capitalize the following words: `if`, `for`, `while`, etc.
   - When using a field, match the exact API capitalization of the field in Salesforce
-  - Put your curly braces on the same line as your function definition, if/while/for/etc loops, etc., Ex:
+  - Put your curly braces on the same line as your function definition, if/while/for, etc., Ex:
 ```java
 public void method () { // do this
 { // rather than this